-My research interest lies in Responsible and Trustworthy Machine Learning, and my work spans LLM watermarking, algorithmic fairness, multiplicity, and more.
-I contemplate the impacts of ML algorithms on various domains of society for different (exponentially-many) groups of people.
-I use tools and frameworks from Information Theory, Probability, and Statistics.
-I am always open for collaborations and can be reached via email!
+My research focuses on reliable, responsible and trustworthy Machine Learning, and my work spans GenAI Agents, supply chain management, LLM watermarking, algorithmic fairness, multiplicity, and more.
+I use tools and frameworks from Optimization, Information Theory, Probability, and Statistics.
+I am open for collaborations and can be reached via email!

 Publications